tikv/rfcs/text/0113-follower-read-cache.md

 ## Motivation

 In a cloud environment, customers often prefer to perform follower reads within the same AZ to avoid incurring cross-AZ network costs.
 However, each follower read requires sending a read index request to the leader to check for any pending write locks in memory.
 These RPC calls can be quite expensive and can significantly increase CPU utilization, especially in read-heavy traffic scenarios.
 This increase in CPU cost eliminates the cost savings achieved by avoiding cross-AZ traffic.
 To mitigate this issue in read-heavy environments, it is not necessary to send a read index request for every single follower read request.
-This is because, in 90% of cases, there are no pending locks.
-Instead, we can advance the safe TS if there are no locks present in the leader at that particular timestamp.
-Therefore, online reads can first check for the safe TS before sending a read index request to the leader.
+This is because, in 99% of cases, there are no pending locks.

 ## Detailed design